Devaansh-Kumar/TalkToMe/README.md

   <h1 align="center">TalkToMe</h1>

   <p align="center">
     Consume the crux of any content in a more engaging fashion!
+In our app, a user can upload an audio file/ document of their choice.
+Based on Google Cloud's latest technology, we create an avatar out of the content that can summarize the content and engage with the user in a Q&A format.
     <br />
     <a href="https://github.com/Devaansh-Kumar/TalkToMe"><strong>Explore the docs »</strong></a>
     <br />